venikman/pairing_practice/README.md

 FizzBuzz # 15
 ```

-## Create a function to Calculate the average of the numbers in an array of numbers
+## 3.Create a function to Calculate the average of the numbers in an array of numbers

 ```js
 const arr = [1, 3, 9, 15, 90];